bittbridge/bittbridge/docs/guide/incentive-mechanism.md

-# 9. BittBridge Subnet Incentive Mechanism
+# Incentive mechanism

+> Optional reading: how validators score miners on subnet 183.
+Not required to deploy the miner.

 ## **Energy Demand Forecasting**
 ### **Overview**